crème de vie

 This delicious holiday cocktail reminds me of my mom since she makes it every year and because I actually don't know anyone with more of a zest for life than my mother.
 So the drink perfectly matches her personality!

-You definitely don't need many ingredients.
+You don't need many ingredients.
 Some room temperature yolks.

 A can of what could be my favorite food on the planet- sweetened condensed milk.
 Leche condensada is how I always heard it from my Cuban relatives.